peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * 64-bit signed integer: -2<sup>63</sup> to (2<sup>63</sup> - 1).

-<b>Two's complement form</b>: In <b>two's-complement form</b>, positive numbers have the highest (most significant) bit set to zero, and negative numbers have that bit (and all bits beyond) set to one.
+<b>Two's complement form</b>: In <i>two's-complement form</i>, positive numbers have the highest (most significant) bit set to zero, and negative numbers have that bit (and all bits beyond) set to one.
 To store a negative number, decrease its absolute value by 1 and swap the bits of the resulting number.

 <b>64-bit floating-point number</b>: A 64-bit binary floating-point number, in the form<i>significand</i> * 2<sup><i>exponent</i></sup>.
-The significand is 53 bits long (Precision) and the exponent ranges from -1075 (EMin) to 971 (EMax).
+The significand is 53 bits long (Precision) and the exponent ranges from -1074 (EMin) to 971 (EMax).
 The number is stored in the following format (commonly called the IEEE 754 format):

     |C|BBB...BBB|AAAAAA...AAAAAA|